jhobbs/mathnotes/ode/lesson 8 - differential equations with linear coefficients.md

 These are the equations of translation.
 In analytic geometry, they're useful for changing complicated second degree equations into simpler ones by eliminating the first degree terms.
 They're also useful for solving differential equations with linear coefficients.

-## Solution of a Differential Equation in Which the Coefficients of $dx$ and $dy$ are Linear, Nonhomogenous, and when Equated to Zero Represent Nonparallel Lines
+## Solution of a Differential Equation in Which the Coefficients of $dx$ and $dy$ are Linear, Nonhomogenous, and when Equated to Zero Represent Nonparallel Lines (Lesson 8B)

 Consider the differential equation